Best Delonghi Coffee Machines

 • Actual brew boiler

-Yet another popular espresso machine from DeLonghi, this is a machine that I’ve seen in more than one large retail outlet in the past, and undoubtfully its looks has led to this machine ending up in lots of kitchens over the years.
+Yet another popular espresso coffee machine from DeLonghi, this is a machine that I’ve seen in more than one large retail outlet in the past, and undoubtfully its looks has led to this machine ending up in lots of kitchens over the years.

-It’s a bit bigger than the EC685, it has a bigger water tank, a bigger drip tray, and it has a boiler.
+It’s a little bit bigger than the EC685, it has a bigger water tank, a bigger drip tray, and it has a boiler.

 The EC685 like a lot of lower-cost domestic machines has a thermoblock which is an on demand water heater.
 The Skultura has a small brew boiler, as does the Gaggia Classic.